 Occasional storms may roll through the area during the summer.
 Each camp has a designated area where they gather for severe storms.
 If thunder or lightning is observed, certain program activities are postponed until the threat has passed.
-These activities might include-depending on the camp: swimming, canoeing, kayaking, target sports, and hiking activities.
+These activities might include-water games, target sports, and hiking activities.

 Each camp practices emergency drills with their campers weekly.
-In the event of a weather-related, or national emergency, the most up-to-date information will be conveyed through Rallyhood (see page 23) and the GSOFCT website.
+In the event of a weather related, or national emergency, the most up-to-date information will be conveyed through Rallyhood (see page 20) and the GSOFCT website.